Yin Yang Yo!

-Yin Yang Yo! is a Flash animated television series created by Bob Boyle for Jetix.
-Produced by Jetix Animation Concepts as the third Jetix original series, it first aired on August 26, 2006, as a sneak peek and premiered on September 4, 2006, in the United States.
+Yin Yang Yo! is an American animated television series created by Bob Boyle for Jetix.
+Produced by Walt Disney Television Animation as the third Jetix original series, it first aired on August 26, 2006, as a sneak peek and premiered on September 4, 2006, in the United States.
 The show debuted on Jetix in the United Kingdom on February 5, 2007, after a sneak peek preview on January 27, 2007, while making its Canadian television premiere on Family Channel on March 25, 2007.
-The series is supplied with writers and animators' staff associated with The Fairly OddParents, 6teen, Clone High, Wow!
+The show's staff consisted of many writers and animators associated with The Fairly OddParents, 6teen, My Life as a Teenage Robot, Invader Zim, Clone High, Wow!
 Wow!
 Wubbzy! and Danny Phantom.
-Head writer Steve Marmel, an anime fan, took an inspiration from various anime like FLCL and anime-influenced shows such as Teen Titans.
-The series centers on two anthropomorphic twin rabbits named Yin and Yang, and their sensei-like panda figure named Yo, a master of fictional mystical martial arts called Woo Foo.
+Head writer Steve Marmel took inspiration from various anime like FLCL and anime-influenced shows such as Teen Titans and Avatar: The Last Airbender.
+The series centers on two anthropomorphic twin rabbits named Yin and Yang, and their sensei-like panda figure named Yo, a master of the fictional mystical martial art Woo Foo.

 During 2007, this show was nominated for British Academy Children's Award by the BAFTA in the International category, but lost to Nickelodeon's SpongeBob SquarePants.
-From its launch on June 1, 2011, to late 2012, Disney XD Canada aired reruns of the series.

 Premise

 The show is about two 11-year-old rabbits named Yin and Yang who train under Master Yo, a grumpy old panda.
 They learn the sacred art of Woo Foo, a special type of martial arts that involves both might and magic.
-They must work together to defeat evil villains and forces movitivated on destroying, corrupt or dominate society.
+They must work together to defeat evil villains and forces motivated on destroying, corrupting or dominating society.

 During the first season, the primary goal was to defeat the Night Master, a powerful enemy.
 During the second season, there are three primary storylines.
 The first one sees Yin and Yang trying to prevent other villains from being crowned the new Night Master.
-The second is Yang's own quest to find powerful mystic artifacts by some later-revealed-to-be villains: four evil heads who he thinks are the masters of Woo Foo.
-The third sees Yin and Yang against the original and reborn Night Master Eradicus — ultimately trying to build a Woo Foo army to fight against his army.
+The second is Yang's own quest to find powerful mystic artifacts for some later-revealed-to-be villains: four evil heads who he thinks are the masters of Woo Foo.
+The third sees Yin and Yang against the original Night Master, Eradicus.

 Setting

 The setting is in a town where its buildings have an Asian style.
 The residents are monsters, humanoids, robots and animals with human-like qualities and behaviors.
 The residents keep unusual pets like puppygriffs (creatures that are half puppy and half eagle) and two-ni-corns (a race of two-horned unicorns), as well as real animals like dogs, cats, opossums or armadillos.
 Magic and martial arts still exist since ancient times when the Night Masters were around.
-It is revealed in "Yin Yang You!", that the series takes place in another dimension.
+The episode "Yin Yang You!" reveals that the series takes place in another dimension.